 Thurrock has a wide-ranging economy, centred on logistics and the retail trade.
 There are a number of large and important industrial sites, including a large oil refinery and manufacturing industries.
 Thurrock is also home to the Lakeside shopping centre.
 With over 300 shops under one roof, this is one of the largest retail attractions in Europe.
-There are plans underway to convert the Coryton refinery to a container terminal which will be one of, if not the, largest in Europe.
+There are plans underway to convert the Coryton to a container terminal which will be one of, if not the, largest in Europe.

-In 2006 our population was estimated at 148,900 - a growth of 2.4% since the 2001 Census.
+In 2007 our population was estimated at 148,900 (a growth of nearly 4% since the 2001 Census) in 63,600 households (a growth of 3%).
+It is projected that the population will be 166,900 by 2021.
 The majority of the population live in the main neighbourhoods of Grays, Stanford/Corringham, South Ockendon/Belhus, Tilbury and the developing community of Chafford.
-The number of houses is expected to increase by around 30% by 2021 as Thurrock undertakes its contribution to the East England Regional Spatial Strategy.
-This rate of growth compares to 21% for East England overall and is evidence of the key role Thurrock has in the regeneration of the Thames Gateway.
+The number of houses is expected to increase to 78,000 by 2021 as Thurrock undertakes its contribution to the East England Regional Spatial Strategy.
+This rate of growth in anticipated to be 10% more than for the East England overall and is evidence of the key role Thurrock has in the regeneration of the Thames Gateway.

-The current population is relatively young, with almost 20% aged under 15.
-Thurrock has a higher birth rate than the national average.
-13% of the population are over 65 and this number is projected to increase substantially.
-One in ten over the age of 75 are likely to need some form of help from the Council and a third of our residents over the age of 85 almost certainly will.
+The current population is relatively young, with almost a quarter aged under 18 and 7% under 5.
+There are more than 9,000 people over 75 and this number is projected to increase considerably by 2011, reversing the trend elsewhere in South Essex.
+One in ten over the age of 75 are likely to need some form of help from the Council and a third of our 1,800 residents over the age of 85 almost certainly will.
 These demographic factors are contributing to an increase in demand for health and social care services and we are changing our structures to reflect this.